apache/spark/docs/helm-chart/keda.rst

    helm repo update

-   helm install \
+   kubectl create namespace keda

-       --set image.keda=docker.io/kedacore/keda:1.2.0 \
+   helm install keda kedacore/keda \
-       --set image.metricsAdapter=docker.io/kedacore/keda-metrics-adapter:1.2.0 \
+       --namespace keda \
-       --namespace keda --name keda kedacore/keda
+       --version "v2.0.0"

-Once KEDA is installed (which should be pretty quick since there is only one pod).
-You can try out KEDA autoscaling on this chart by setting ``workers.keda.enabled=true`` your helm command or in the ``values.yaml``.
-(Note: KEDA does not support StatefulSets so you need to set ``worker.persistence.enabled`` to ``false``)
+Enable for the airflow instance by setting ``workers.keda.enabled=true`` in your helm command or in the ``values.yaml``.

 .. code-block:: bash